JustWhit3/higgs-decay-classification/How-to guides/How_to_run_the_code.md

 ### 1) Download the file
 You need to download the file from the repository of GitHub.

 Click on the button "Clone or download" and than click on "Download ZIP".
+Alternatively you can download the latest release by clicking on the right release button in the main page.
 ### 2) Extract the program from the download file
 You need a software like "Winrar" to extract the files from the ZIP document.